jrief/django-websocket-redis/docs/running.rst

 The ``runserver`` command is a monkey patched version of the original Django main loop and works similar to it.
 If an incoming request is of type WSGI, everything works as usual.
-However, if the patched handler detects an incoming request wishing to open a websocket, then the Django main loop is hijacked by **ws4redis**.
-This separate loop then waits until ``select`` notifies that some data is available for further processing, or by the websocket itself, or by the Redis message queue.
+However, if the patched handler detects an incoming request wishing to open a Websocket, then the Django main loop is hijacked by **ws4redis**.
+This separate loop then waits until ``select`` notifies that some data is available for further processing, or by the Websocket itself, or by the Redis message queue.
-This hijacked main loop finishes when the websocket is closed or when an error occurs.
+This hijacked main loop finishes when the Websocket is closed or when an error occurs.

-.. note:: In development, one thread is created for each open websocket.
+.. note:: In development, one thread is created for each open Websocket.

-Opened websocket connections exchange so called Ping/Pong messages.
+Opened Websocket connections exchange so called Ping/Pong messages.
 They keep the connections open, even if there is no payload to be sent.
 In development mode, the “Websocket” main loop does not send these stay alive packages, because normally there is no proxy or firewall between the server and the client which could drop the connection.
 This could be easily implemented, though.

-Django with websockets for Redis as a stand alone uWSGI server
+Django with Websockets for Redis as a stand alone uWSGI server
 ==============================================================
 In this configuration the **uWSGI** server owns the main loop.
-To distinguish websockets from normals requests, modify the Python starter module ``wsgi.py`` to
+To distinguish Websockets from normals requests, modify the Python starter module ``wsgi.py`` to

 .. code-block:: python